ryannbrown/Train-Schedule-App/README.md

 # Train-Schedule-App

-### This Application is used to simulate a train schedule where trains and their schedules are added
-### To show a simulation of their arrival and frequencies.
+### This Application is used to simulate a train schedule where trains and their schedules are added to show a simulation of their arrival and frequencies.

 ### This Application is using primarily Moment.Js, Node.JS, and a Firebase database to store the trains' routes.